ax/apk.sh/README.md

 It also supports app bundles/split APKs.

  -  :mushroom: Patching APKs to load frida-gadget.so on start.
+ -  :new: Support direct bytecode manipulation with no decompilation, this avoids decompilation/recompilation errors.
- -  :new: Support for app bundles/split APKs.
+ -  :bento: Support for app bundles/split APKs.
  -  :wrench: Disassembling resources to nearly original form with apktool.
  -  :nut_and_bolt: Rebuilding decoded resources back to binary APK/JAR with apktool.
  -  :old_key: Code signing the apk with apksigner.